 - Expandable

-Not best for: Those that want a system that’s more hands-free and less technical to operate.
+Not Ideal for: Those that want a system that’s more hands-free and less technical to operate.

 Pros